lunl4nd/lunl4nd/README.md

 ## Hello!
 I'm Lun!

-I'm mainly interested in Web Design and Game development, as well as DataBase Management.
+I'm mainly interested in Web Design and DataBase Management.

 -🎴 Currently studying a Technical Degree in Programming at UTN (Universidad Tecnológica Nacional)